 Establish your global center for RPA standards and oversight.

 Plan for full-scale RPA adoption by creating a global CoE focused on effectiveness and governance.

 Your CoE will be in charge of creating standards, and propagating best practices, tools and templates, that support business users who create bots.
 The CoE has concentrated RPA expertise to assist business units get up and running with building and optimizing their own automations.

 Create ongoing momentum, and extend and deepen the use of RPA across the organization

 Here is where your selection of intuitive-to-use RPA software will really shine.
-Expanding RPA relies on your workforce using RPA on their own.
+Expanding RPA as an end-to-end solution relies on your workforce using RPA on their own.

 With guidance from the CoE, business units and departments start up bot building functions that will be the day-to-day engines of automation.
 The CoE will focus on monitoring progress, establishing best practices, promoting successes, and continuing to enhance resources and expertise.

 See the results of engaging everyone in RPA

 RPA is a major enabler for digital transformation, not only by providing an accessible way for business processes to become more “digital” but by changing the human work experience and setting the stage for more complex and intelligent augmentation and transformation of business.